MovieMaker93/ansible-docker-swarm-molecule/README.md

 ```
 This file imports all the custom playbooks that are located in the **playbooks** folder.
 All the roles are inside the folder **roles**.
-The project used four roles:
+The project uses three roles:
 1. geerlingguy.docker
 2. geerlingguy.pip
 3. geerlingguy.firewall
-4. alexinthesky.secure-docker-daemon

-The **geerlingguy.docker** and **alexinthesky.secure-docker-daemon** have been customized to meet my requirements, so I have put the roles inside a custom directory and not install directly via Galaxy.
+The **geerlingguy.docker** has been customized to meet my requirements, so I have put the roles inside a custom directory and not install directly via Galaxy.
 Also I have defined the **roles_path** and the **inventory** directory inside the **ansible.cfg** file.

 ### Docker certficate